flokk.

 Museo del Baile Flamenco

-This purpose-built flamenco museum in the Centro neighborhood has excellent exhibits on the history and technique of the art form, and the evening performances held in the courtyard are short enough (
+This purpose-built flamenco museum in the Centro neighborhood has excellent exhibits on the history and technique of the art form, and the evening performances held in the courtyard are short enough (about one hour) to work well for school-age kids.
+Buying tickets for the 7pm show gives you the whole day free.

 culture